All workshops and fieldtrips are not part of the IUGG – 27th General Assembly.

 GUIDED TOUR OF MONTREAL: A LOCAL’S VIEW

-Primary leaders: Louis Poulin, Environment and Climate Change Canada
+Primary leaders: Lewis Poulin, Environment and Climate Change Canada

 Description: A guided tour of Montréal’s most interesting sights, from a local’s point of view.
 Participants will travel around the city on foot, by metro, local buses and even the city’s “Bixi” bicycles.
 The excursion will end in one of Montréal’s pubs or bistros, hopefully on the outdoor patio if weather permits!